ilyasst/python3_getstarted/002-using-pythonshell.md

     >>>  42-4

-This one are self-evident, let's move on.
+These two are self-evident.

     >>>  42/240

 These ones are also quite obvious, right ?

-Next ones are quite convenient:
+Next ones are less often used:

     >>> 42//5
     8

 The `//` stands for floor division.
 In this case `5 * 8 = 40` and the remainer of this divsiion will be `2`.
-Let's get the remained using the Modulus operator:
+Let's get the remainer using the Modulus operator:

     >>> 42%5
     2